oracle-livelabs/oci-core/oci-fullstackdrs/switchover-execute/switchover-execute.md

 ## Troubleshooting tips

 1. If any of the Step fails, verify the log and take necessary actions.
-2. If required cancel the plan and run prechecks as per Lab 5.1, verify for successful execution.
+2. If you cancel the plan, the DR protection groups goes to need attention, then you must reset the DR protection groups in both regions.
+Refer to [Full Stack DR documentation](https://docs.oracle.com/en-us/iaas/disaster-recovery/doc/cancel-dr-plan-executions.html) for more details.

 ## Acknowledgements

 - **Author** - Suraj Ramesh,Principal Product Manager,Oracle Database High Availability (HA), Scalability and Maximum Availability Architecture (MAA)
-- **Last Updated By/Date** - Suraj Ramesh,November 2023
+- **Last Updated By/Date** - Suraj Ramesh, July 2025